 Unlike a General Power of Attorney in Alabama, a springing power of attorney to go into effect you have to be declared incapacitated by someone medically qualified to make that determination.
 This is usually a physician, which may slow down the process if one or more of your physicians disagree on your level of incapacitation.
 Some people prefer the springing power of attorney because it does not allow the agent to have power of attorney over them until they are incapacitated.
 There is something to consider about this.
 If you are concerned that your agent would abuse their power of attorney responsibilities while you are lucid, what would they do when you are unable to monitor their actions or question their decisions?
 There are good reasons to use a springing power of attorney, but if you want to use it due to trust issues with the agent, perhaps you should consider appointing another person.

-The other type of power of attorney is called a durable one.
+The other type of power of attorney is sometimes called a durable one.
 There are two types of durable powers of attorney, a general and one for healthcare decisions.
 Both are governed by Alabama Code Section 26-1-2.
 If you authorize someone to make your healthcare decisions, they can make small decisions for you and even the most serious decisions like whether or not to take you off life support.
 Similar to a living will, it is important to lay out your wishes very specifically in the healthcare power of attorney.
 When it comes to power of attorneys in Alabama, agents are not subject to criminal prosecution or civil liability for their actions as your agent as long as they are acting under a valid power of attorney and didn’t try to falsify, forge, conceal, amend, or revoke anything without your consent.